snigdhagirdhar/sample/readme.md

     *   The messages could be saved in a Database Repository or HashMapRepository.

-    *   Messages saved in the database have a time to live.
-Messages saved in the memory are purged when the application stops.
+    *   Messages saved in the database have a time to live and are purged accordingly.

+    *   Messages saved in the memory are purged when the application stops.
+This was only for testing purpose.